SARSEF 2020 Winners

 - Consider using double stick tape, glue or Velcro to attach items to your display board.

 Remember: How you display your project draws the viewer to it.
-But the science in your project is what you want them to remember!
+The science in your project is what you want them to remember!

 What Goes On and With the Poster/Board?